dylancashman/grayout-rails/readme.md

 fields, so that the user knows that this is the right page to fill them out.

 The application should also provide feedback to the user as to why they cannot select the form fields or text.
-This feedback will be available via a javascript popup using [Shadow UI](http://amsul.ca/shadow-ui/).
+This feedback will be available via a javascript tooltip using [JQuery UI's library](http://jqueryui.com/tooltip/).
 It will also hopefully use `<alt>` tags to provide graceful degradation for users that do not use javascript or use screenreaders.

 form_for(@participant) do |f|